 There are a number of different ways to construct pennell hooks.
 The first and easiest is simply to thread the first hook onto the line and loop the line around its shank a number of times.
 The second hook can then be tied on as normal.
 This is a simple and easy way to tie on pennell hooks and the second hook can also be moved forward or back to accommodate different sized baits if this is necessary.
 However, some anglers prefer to use silicone rig tubing to hold the second hook in place.
 This is somewhat more difficult and fiddly to create but does mean that the second hook is more secure, although it can still be moved if necessary.
-Generally rig tubing with a diameter of 2mm is the best choice for making pennell rigs – such as this Trace Builder Rig Tubing from Sea Angling Shop.
-Tubing with a smaller diameter may prove to be too small to fit both the hook and the line inside.
+Generally rig tubing with a diameter of around 2mm is the best choice for making pennell rigs as tubing with a smaller diameter may prove to be too small to fit both the hook and the line inside.

 Some manufacturers make hooks that have a turned-up eye in order to facilitate making pennell rigs.
 The most common is the Mustad Viking 79510.
 This hook design has a turned-up eye which allows line to be threaded through without being twisted downwards to fit through the eye.
 While this pattern of hook is popular with UK sea anglers many are perfectly happy to make pennell rigs with standard hooks with straight eyes.
 While it makes sense to use larger hooks when making pennell rigs (as the whole point of pennell rigs is to catch larger species) there is debate over whether both hooks should be the same size.
 Some anglers believe that the pennell rig is more effective if this is the case, while others believe that the second hook (the moveable one which is set further back) should be at least one size smaller than the first hook.
 Ultimately it is up to the angler which they prefer and both types of pennell rig have been proven to be successful.